 4 – 5 tbls cold water

-1. In large bowl mix the flour, sugar and salt.
-Cut in the butter with a pastry blender or two knives until the mixture become like coarse crumbs.
+1. In large bowl mix the flour, sugar, and salt.
+Cut in the butter with a pastry blender or two knives until the mixture becomes like coarse crumbs.
 Add in the water a tablespoon at a time until the dough comes together.
-Add more water if dough is too dry.
+Add more water if the dough is too dry.

 2. On a lightly floured surface, roll the dough into a 12″ circle about 1/4″ thick, or enough to cover your pie plate.